 Remind kids that writing matters in daily life.
 Adventures In Writing (AIW) Camp co-founder Jen Hartvickson tells parents: “Write lists, write thank you notes, write letters.
 When they see you writing, they will do what you do!”

-3. Check out resources for elementary school writers
+3. Check out these resources for elementary school writers

 - Storybird is an online forum that allows kids to create and share their own books or to read from the free online library.